State Persistence

 })

-Temporary file cache storage
+Temporary file cache storage (Legacy)

 This storage solution is useful when developing or running unit tests on a stream.
 All data will be cleared between each run, but it will be persisted to local disk to reduce RAM usage and allow you to run streams with alot of data.